GaryBell1905793/CDNS/README.md

 Updated styling and themes - 226
 Optimized algorithm for better efficiency - 218
 Added new feature for better user experience
+Added new feature for better user experience - 303